Vinfall/UserScripts/README.md

 ### VNDB List Export

-Just head to user list/lengths vote page, click `Export as CSV` button and wait a few seconds for the save file dialog to show up.

 Before exporting, you can customize the table in User VN List:

-- select `Multi-select` in the upper right corner and choose labels
+- Select `Multi-select` in the upper right corner and choose labels
 - Click 👁️ icon on the right and choose visible columns

+Usage:

+- Head to user VN list/length votes page, e.g. Yorhel's [VN list][vnlist] and [length votes][lengthvotes]
+- Click `Export as CSV` button
+- Wait a few seconds for the save file dialog to show up

 > [!NOTE]
 > If you don't care about localization, it's also possible to export data via [VNDB query](https://query.vndb.org/about).
 > Example queries are available in [my (archived) vndb repo](https://github.com/Vinfall/vndb/tree/main/sql).

-PS: Changes regarding paging are taken from [alvibo's mod](https://github.com/Kamikadashi/VNDB-List-Export) and licensed under WTFPL.

-PPS: Not working well with Firefox due to unknown compatibility issue, it's suggested to use this script with Chromium based browsers.
+PS: Not working well with Firefox due to unknown compatibility issue, it's suggested to use this script with Chromium based browsers.

 ### Weibo Mobile Redirect